techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 Microsoft Copilot for Microsoft 365 provides the ability for users to find and access their content through natural language prompting.
 Copilot ensures data security and privacy by adhering to existing obligations and integrating with your organization's policies.
 To get the most out of Copilot, you should consider optimizing data and content for Search, to ensure optimal secure access.
 To learn more about privacy with Microsoft Copilot for Microsoft 365, see [Data, Privacy, andSecurity for Microsoft Copilot for Microsoft 365](/copilot/microsoft-365/microsoft-365-copilot-privacy).

 Copilot features for Excel, Word, PowerPoint, and OneNote will work seamlessly for users who have multiple Microsoft accounts (work/school account or personal account) signed into a single Windows session when one of those accounts has a Copilot Pro or Copilot for Microsoft 365 license assigned.
-For example, when a user on their work machine with a Copilot for Microsoft 365 license opens a document from their personal OneDrive, they'll be able to use Copilot in the document.
-Or when a Copilot Pro user signs in on their work device with their Microsoft account (MSA), they'll be able to use Copilot with Office files stored on their OneDrive or in SharePoint document libraries.
+For example, when a user on their work machine with a Copilot for Microsoft 365 license opens a document from their personal OneDrive, they are able to use Copilot in the document.
+Or when a Copilot Pro user signs in on their work device with their Microsoft account (MSA), they're able to use Copilot with Office files stored on their OneDrive or in SharePoint document libraries.

 Microsoft Copilot for Microsoft 365 ensures data security and privacy by adhering to existing obligations and integrating with your organization's policies.
 It utilizes your Microsoft Graph content with the same access controls as other Microsoft 365 services.
 To learn more about privacy with Microsoft Copilot for Microsoft 365, see [Data, Privacy, and Security for Microsoft Copilot for Microsoft 365](/copilot/microsoft-365/microsoft-365-copilot-privacy).

-## Requirements for Copilot in M365
+## Requirements for Copilot in Microsoft 365

 The integration of Microsoft Copilot for Microsoft 365 and Microsoft 365 Apps enables Copilot experiences to take place inside individual apps, such as Word, PowerPoint, Teams, Excel, Outlook, and more.
 As a result of this integration, the requirements for using Microsoft Copilot for Microsoft 365 are nearly identical to the requirements for using Microsoft 365 Apps.

-To see more videos on [CoPilot, see Microsoft Mechanics -- Podcast](<https://www.youtube.com/playlist?list=PLXtHYVsvn_b8MTl8mD8FBJIB_cSGkEaT9>).
+To see more videos on [CoPilot, see Microsoft Mechanics--Podcast](<https://www.youtube.com/playlist?list=PLXtHYVsvn_b8MTl8mD8FBJIB_cSGkEaT9>).

 Learn more: [Service Descriptions for Copilot](/copilot/microsoft-365/microsoft-365-copilot-requirements).

 ### Provisioning users to use AI-based features in Teams

 After you've prepared your organization for Copilot, you can manage your Microsoft 365 licenses from the Microsoft 365 admin center.
-You can assign licenses to individual users or to groups of users, as well as reassign licenses to other users depending on the level of AI support that would be needed.
+You can assign licenses to individual users or to groups of users, and reassign licenses to other users depending on the level of AI support that would be needed.

 In Teams, there are four types of licenses that you can assign.
 First, you must assign at least one user license to your users (depending on what features you want available to your Teams users).
 Second, to take advantage of all of the AI-based features you must assign a Microsoft Teams Pro license to each Teams Rooms console in your organization.